Menu

 All halls of residence are located on campus within 5-15 minutes' walk from main campus facilities.

 Yes – with advanced notice you can book a tour of the campus and accommodation options.
+Hall tours are available most Fridays from 22 May to 11 September.

-There are seven halls of residence for students in their first year of study.
-Unilodge manage four - Kirkwood Avenue Hall, Ilam Student Accommodation, Tupuānuku and University Hall.
-There are also three independent halls – Arcady Hall, College House and Rochester and Rutherford Hall.
+There are 7 halls of residence for students in their first year of study.
+UniLodge manage 4 - Ilam Student Accommodation, Tupuānuku, Tupuārangi, and University Hall.
+There are also three halls governed by their own boards – Arcady Hall, College House, and Rochester and Rutherford Hall.

 All options provide excellent facilities; students are very well supported and are encouraged to be involved and a part of their local community.
 All options offer academic assistance through tutorials in main UC subjects or in other subjects on request.

 All halls will consider an application from students studying at the Faculty of Education.
-However, our team would suggest contacting the halls that you are interested in directly to check on meal arrangements if in a fully-catered hall as this can differ from hall to hall in the holiday breaks.
+However, our team would suggest contacting the halls that you are interested in directly to check on meal arrangements if in a catered hall as this can differ from hall to hall in the holiday breaks.

 Domestic students who are 17 years of age on arrival can apply for a first year hall of residence.